Stockport (constituency): Historic

-1918-1950: The County Borough of Stockport.

-1983–1997: The Metropolitan Borough of Stockport wards of Cale Green, Davenport, Edgeley, Heaton Mersey, Heaton Moor, and Manor.
+1918-1950: The County Borough of Stockport.1983–1997: The Metropolitan Borough of Stockport wards of Cale Green, Davenport, Edgeley, Heaton Mersey, Heaton Moor, and Manor.

 1997–2010: The Metropolitan Borough of Stockport wards of Brinnington, Cale Green, Davenport, Edgeley, Heaton Mersey, Heaton Moor, and Manor.

 Brinnington ward transferred from Denton and Reddish.

 2010–2024: The Metropolitan Borough of Stockport wards of Brinnington and Central, Davenport and Cale Green, Edgeley and Cheadle Heath, Heatons North, Heatons South, and Manor.

 Boundaries adjusted to take account of revision of local authority wards.

 Current

-Further to the 2023 Periodic Review of Westminster constituencies which became effective for the 2024 general election, the constituency is defined as comprising the following wards of the Metropolitan Borough of Stockport as they existed on 1 December 2020:
+Further to the 2023 review of Westminster constituencies which became effective for the 2024 general election, the constituency was defined as comprising the following wards of the Metropolitan Borough of Stockport as they existed on 1 December 2020: